 Any single instance of discrimination above can be justified with seemingly logical explanations.
 One can argue, for example, that housing policies are targeted at all single people, not just LGBTQ+ couples.
 The police may be justified in their ban of LGBTQ+ events, because radical opponents of LGBTQ+ rights may choose to turn up and cause disorder.

 But discriminatory systems are highly inter-reliant, and cannot be taken apart and evaluated in isolated chunks.
-If we take a step back to look at the whole system, it’s clear that two seemingly benign laws — S377A and marriage laws — have massive repercussions on the quality of life of LGBTQ+ people in Singapore.
 The number of excuses and justifications needed to explain away the entire system of discrimination should convince you that the discrimination is, indeed, real.
 And even if certain instances weren’t specifically designed to target LGBTQ+ people, the resulting harm that the system inflicts on them — across different aspects of life — is undeniable.